sunpy/sunpy/docs/how_to/new_subclasses.rst

 The ``is_datasource_for`` method is used by the `~sunpy.map.Map` factory to check if a file should use a particular instrument Map class.
 This function can run any test it needs to determine this.
 For example, it might check the value of the ``INSTRUMENT`` key in the metadata dictionary.
-The following example shows how this works and includes a sample doc string that is compatible with the :ref:`Docs Guidelines for Data Sources`.
+The following example shows how this works and includes a sample doc string that is compatible with the :ref:`Docs Guidelines for Data Sources`:

 .. code-block:: python

     import sunpy.map

     class NextGenerationTelescopeMap(sunpy.map.GenericMap):
+      """
-      "NextGenerationTelescope Map.
+      NextGenerationTelescope Map.

       The Next Generation Telescope is a type A telescope on board the XYZ mission.
       It operates in low Earth orbit with an altitude of 600 kmn and an inclination of 28.5 degrees.